RubisetCie/engon/README.md

 ## About

-> engon is a small code-only addon that contains all asset addon functionality: spawning, variants,
+> Engon is a small code-only addon that contains all asset addon functionality: spawning, variants,
 > find missing files, snap to > ground, animations, ...
 All the former addon functionality: botaniq
 > scatter, ... in one big addon containing all the code.
 That way we can ship bug fixes and add
 > even more functionality very quickly.
 And you can auto-update without downloading tens of GB of